cym13/cym13.github.io/source/size_hash.rst

 fixed number of possible values.
 A 32 bit hash will have a maximum of 2³² values.

-So we're just trying to find the right power of 2 to accomodate our number of users.
+So we're just trying to find the right power of 2 to accommodate our number of users.
 Let's say we have a billion of those.

 We might remember the trick: to convert a power of 2 into a power of 10